At a recent picnic, my wife and I struck up a conversation with a young man who was walking around with his Nikon camera, taking pictures of everyone.

 This reminded me of a story that a career consultant friend of mine told me.

-As the both of them were having coffee, her grandmother asked her about her job search and what was she looking to do.
+As the both of them were having coffee, her grandmother asked her about her job search and what she was looking to do.
 Since this question came from her grandmother, she kind of sidestepped it.
 She figured her grandmother would not be of any help.